andrewjmcgehee/shahgo/README.md

 # shahgo

-a chess engine written in Go by andrewjmcgehee
+a chess engine written in Go by andrewjmcgehee.